bifravst/bifravst/README.md

 _Bifravst_ aims to provide answers and best practices to these questions:

-- _How can I connect Nordic's long-range chips to my cloud provider?_
+- _How can I connect Nordic's cellular IoT chips to my cloud provider?_
 - _How do devices send data into the cloud?_
 - _How can data be sent to the devices?_
 - _How can users and other services interact with devices?_